-A former affiliated teacher at SUNY Purchase and the Volunteers Coordinator and Head Coach for Manhattan Special Olympics, Mr. Oei is a faculty member of Summertrios, Bennington Chamber Music Conference, Hoff-Barthelson Music School and the Mannes College Of Music Preparatory and Extension Divisions.
+A former affiliated teacher at SUNY Purchase and the Volunteers Coordinator and Head Coach for Manhattan Special Olympics, Mr. Oei is a faculty member of Summertrios, Bennington Chamber Music Conference, Hoff-Barthelson Music School and the Mannes College Of Music Preparatory and NEXT Divisions.
 He is a member of the Alaria Chamber Ensemble, which has conducted the Alaria Chamber Music Program and presented an annual Weill Recital Hall series for nearly three decades.
-He is also currently the director of the Smalls Chamber Music Salon, a monthly series created by Amy Kang and Spike Wilner of the Smalls Jazz Club.
+In the summer of '14 he served as the director of the Smalls Chamber Music Salon, a monthly series created by Amy Kang and Spike Wilner of the Smalls Jazz Club.
 Mr. Oei lives in New York City with his wife, violinist Eriko Sato.